srinath-ganesh/moments/README.md

 * email: `admin@helloflask.com`
 * password: `moments`

+Now go to Azure student website [https://azure.microsoft.com/en-us/free/students] Login using school account.
+Create a computer vision instance by following the onscreen instructions.
+Note down the Key and Endpoint from the dashboard after creation of instance.
+Create a .env file in the outermost directory of the cloned repo.
+The path should be similar to moments/.env.
+In this file, add the key and endpoint in the following manner:

+key = COPIED_KEY
+endpoint = COPIED_ENDPOINT

+Save and exit this file.

+Without these credentials, the application will not work.

 Now you can run the app:

 ```
 $ pdm run flask run
 * Running on http://127.0.0.1:5000/
 ```

+If there are still any dependecy errors, they can be installed by using the pip install package_name command.

 ## License